-The U.S. Census Bureau is the federal government's largest statistical agency and it provides facts and figures about people, places and economics.
-The U.S. Constitution mandates that a population census be conducted every 10 years.
+The U.S. Census Bureau is the federal government's largest statistical agency, and it provides facts and figures about people, places and economy.
+The U.S. Constitution mandates that a population census is conducted every 10 years.

 The data from the census is used in a variety of ways, including to determine the number of seats each state holds in Congress, to determine how federal funding is distributed to states, to help communities plan for residents' needs and more.